f5devcentral/f5-agility-labs-dns/docs/class2/module2/lab5.rst

 UDP Listener
 ################################

-Now that profiles are created, we can create our listeners starting with the UDP listener.
+Now that all of our profiles are created, we can create our listeners starting with the UDP listener.

 Navigate to: **DNS  ››  Delivery : Listeners : Listener List**